luizeof/flucast_app/README.md

 # flucast_app

-A OpenSource Podcast app for your Show
+A Open Source Podcast app for your Show

 ## Getting Started

-This project is a starting point for a Flutter application.
+Have you always wanted an exclusive app for your Podcast?
+Now you can customize and make available to your audience a player for Android and iOS developed with Flutter.
+Open Source

+Simply configure your Podcast feed, tweak the app icon, build and make it available in stores.

-## Features
+## Main Features

 FluCast has the most features that you need to play your show: